quick-perf/quickperf-live/doc/test_generation.md

 The test generation feature aims at producing automatic tests checking the functional behavior and performance-related properties.

-Today, the test generation feature allows creating Junit 4 or JUnit 5 java test classes assuring a functional non-regression of _GET_ HTTP calls.
+Today, the test generation feature allows creating _Junit 4_ or _JUnit 5_ java test classes assuring a functional non-regression of _GET_ HTTP calls.
 In the future, this feature could also check the behavior of other HTTP calls (POST, PUT, ...); feel free to contribute to this open-source project!
 The generated tests also currently check the absence of N+1 selects.
 It may also verify other performance-related properties, such as the presence of a database connection leak.
 Once again, don't hesitate to contribute to _QuickPerf live_!

+## Test generation process

+### Generated files

+_QuickPerf live_ generates three types of files during the test generation process:
+* If the HHP call executes SQL queries, an SQL script file allowing to define a test dataset
+* An expected response file
+* A Java test class (_Junit 4_ or _JUnit 5_)

-:mag_right: Test generation log example
+:mag_right: _Test generation log example_
 ```
 INFO  QuickPerfHttpCallHttpCallInfoLogger -
 GET 200 http://localhost:9966/petclinic/api/owners